prince950408/geobit_test/README.md

 Prerequisites
 Before you begin, ensure you have met the following requirements:

-Python 3.11 installed
+Python 3.11 and Node.js 22 installed
-Node.js 22

 ## Setup
 Clone the repository: